 Each of the villages around the lake has its own traditional dress and speaks its own Mayan dialect.
 There is plenty of time here to relax, and enjoy the peace and quiet, and the magical views, or you can take to the lake by canoe, hire a bicycle or visit one of the local butterfly or animal parks.

-Travel to the capital Guatemala City and the airport, for an hour-long morning flight that takes you to Flores, located in the sticky jungles in the north of country, your base for visiting the impressive Mayan ruins at Tikal.
+Travel to Guatemala City, for an hour-long morning flight that takes you to Flores, located in the humid jungles in the north of the country, your base for visiting the impressive Mayan ruins at Tikal.